finos/legend-engine/docs/store/extensions/Relational/Databases/snowflake/README.md

 In a future release, the temp table behavior will be changed to allow temporary database names/schemas to be configured in the connection grammar (in the model).

+# Temporary Stages

+Additionally, Legend may use temporary internal stages for ingesting data into the temp tables explained above.
+Snowflake integrates with cloud storages for internal staging (ex: AWS S3), which typically reside in Snowflake's managed account.
+Legend's infrastructure may need additional configuration to access this storage layer depending on security settings.